kplabs-pl/sml-docs/src/how_to/egse_host/forwarding_ports_to_board.rst

                     # One element = one port
                     # <port on egse-host>: <port on dpu>
                     # e.g. 123 : 456,
+                    # Add your port redirects here, remember to have trailing comma on previous non-comment line
                 }
             }